CesiumGS/cesium/CONTRIBUTING.md

       * Include reference documentation with code examples.
 Check out the [best practices](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Documentation-Best-Practices).
       * Update [CHANGES.md](CHANGES.md).
       * If the change is significant, add a new [Sandcastle](http://cesiumjs.org/Cesium/Apps/Sandcastle/index.html) example or extend and existing one.

-## Resources

-See the [Contributor's Guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Contributor%27s-Guide) for how to get the code and setup a development environment.